 Encouraged by the success of the previous BIOMA conferences organized in 2004, 2006, and 2008 as part of the Information Society Multiconference and 2010 and 2012 when BIOMA continued its own way, this time BIOMA conference takes part of the 13th International Conference on Parallel Problem Solving from Nature (PPSN 2014).
-BIOMA continues its mission of bringing together theoreticians and practitioners to present their recent achievements and exchange the ideas, and promoting the bioinspired optimization methods to wider audience.
+BIOMA conviii BIOINSPIRED OPTIMIZATION METHODS AND THEIR APPLICATIONS tinues its mission of bringing together theoreticians and practitioners to present their recent achievements and exchange the ideas, and promoting the bioinspired optimization methods to wider audience.
 This year, basis are the student papers, and therefore BIOMA is organized as a workshop to thrive new contributors in the field.